 About Our Host

-John Golden is the Amazon bestselling author of Winning the Battle for Sales: Lessons on Closing Every Deal from the World’s Greatest Military Victories.
-He recently published his second book Social Upheaval: How to Win at Social Selling.
-A globally acknowledged thought leader, John has a passion for small to medium businesses.
-He is CSO and CMO at Pipeliner CRM.
+John is the Amazon bestselling author of Winning the Battle for Sales: Lessons on Closing Every Deal from the World’s Greatest Military Victories and Social Upheaval: How to Win at Social Selling.
+A globally acknowledged Sales & Marketing thought leader, speaker, and strategist.
+He is CSMO at Pipeliner CRM.
 In his spare time, John is an avid Martial Artist.